Peter H. Bloom, Ph.D.

 REBECCA MORALES, VICE PRESIDENT

-Married since 1997, Ms. Morales and Dr. Bloom have worked together to develop BBI (Bloom Biological Inc.), a for-profit company, into what it is today.
-Now they are also excited to focus on BRI, the non-profit company set up to provide structure and support necessary for biologists and their field work.
+Married since 1997, Ms. Morales and Dr. Bloom worked together to develop Bloom Biological Inc. (BBI), a for-profit company, which is now part of the Endemic Environmental Services network.
+Now they are also excited to focus on BRI, a separate non-profit company set up to provide structure and support necessary for Pete and his colleagues to continue their research-driven field work.
 In conjunction, Rebecca began the Consilience; Artist Presentation Initiative as a way to open up the dialogue between the arts and sciences and present biologists and scientists an alternative way to see how their work has an impact in how we see the world.